bcgov/jag-file-submission/docs/onboarding.md

 ## Request Keycloak Client

-Create github issue (link to issue) for keycloak client creation (TBD)
+Create Github [issue]() to begin the onboarding process to our application.

-- on completion of github issue, the user will be provided a *client_id*, *realm*, *client_secret*.
+On completion of github issue, the user will be provided a keycloak *client_id*, *realm*, *client_secret*.
 All of which are required to be kept secured at all times.

 ## Request Keycloak Token